tomwolfe/chill-vibe/README.md

 # chill-vibe 🎧

 **chill-vibe** is a CLI tool that orchestrates a high-leverage "Reasoning-to-Code" pipeline.
-It bridges the gap between deep architectural analysis and autonomous execution by using Gemini's reasoning capabilities to analyze a codebase and then handing off a tailored mission to a coding agent.
+It solves the critical problem of context starvation in autonomous coding agents by using Gemini's reasoning capabilities to analyze an entire codebase and generate a precise, tailored mission statement—transforming a generic agent into a highly effective, project-specific executor.

 ## 🚀 The Workflow

 The tool operates in three distinct phases:

 ### Phase A: Context Extraction (The "Eyes")
 Uses `git-dump` to aggregate the entire codebase into a single, LLM-friendly context file (`codebase_context.txt`).
-This ensures the "Brain" has a complete view of the project's structure, patterns, and logic.
+This ensures the "Brain" has a complete, unfiltered view of the project's structure, patterns, dependencies, and logic—eliminating the blind spots that plague standard agent workflows.

 ### Phase B: Strategic Reasoning (The "Brain")
 Initializes the `google-genai` SDK using `gemini-3-flash-preview`.
-- **Analysis:** Gemini critically analyzes the codebase and assigns it a "grade."
+- **Analysis:** Gemini critically analyzes the codebase, identifying architecture, style, and hidden constraints.
-- **Strategy:** It identifies high-level goals and success metrics.
+- **Strategy:** It defines clear, measurable goals and success criteria for the task at hand.
-- **Mission:** It generates a highly specific, comprehensive prompt designed for a coding agent to execute the required work autonomously.
+- **Mission:** It generates a highly specific, self-contained prompt designed *exclusively* for the downstream agent, embedding all necessary context.
+This is not a generic instruction—it is a project-specific blueprint.

 ### Phase C: Autonomous Execution (The "Muscle")
 Launches a specialized coding agent (like `gemini-cli` or `qwen-code`) as a subprocess.